Tanakiin/VisorView/README.md

 # VisorView

-**VisorView** is a lightweight, always-on-top overlay for Windows that lets you pin **webpages or images** above everything else — think documentation, maps, references, or dashboards that stay visible while you work or game.
+**VisorView** is a lightweight, always-on-top overlay for Windows that lets you pin **webpages or images** above everything else.
+Stuff like documentation, maps, references, or dashboards that stay visible while you work or game.

 The goal is simple: *zero friction, zero clutter, maximum utility.*